Facebook researchers propose using language models for fact-checking

-In a paper published on the preprint server Arxiv.org, researchers at Facebook propose using natural language models as fact-checkers, inspired by the fact that models trained on documents from the web display a surprising amount of world knowledge.
+In a paper published on the preprint server Arxiv.org, researchers at Facebook and Hong Kong University of Science and Technology propose using natural language models as fact-checkers, inspired by the fact that models trained on documents from the web display a surprising amount of world knowledge.
 Their proposed approach employs a verification classifier model that when given an original claim and a generated claim determines whether the claim is supported, refuted, or the information is insufficient to make a call.

 According to a survey commissioned by Zignal Labs, 86% of Americans who consume news through social media don’t always fact-check the information they read, and 61% are likely to like, share, or comment on any content suggested by a friend.
 Despite Facebook’s best efforts, fake news continues to proliferate on the platform, with misinformation about the pandemic and protests attracting thousands to millions of eyeballs, for example.